Can you make money on Skillshare?

 #3 – The beginning of the year is prime-time for Skillshare in terms of student enrollment.
 Skillshare does a big push in terms of advertising and challenges to get more people enrolled by year end.
 Thus, you benefit as an instructor because there are even more students browsing for classes to take.

-***UPDATE – DECEMBER 15, 2016*** Today Skillshare announced a new payment model for their teachers that will be based on “premium minutes watched” rather than “premium enrollments”.
-I will update this post once I learn more, but for now, you can click here to read the Skillshare post for yourself.
+***UPDATE *** Skillshare announced a new payment model for their teachers that will be based on “premium minutes watched” rather than “premium enrollments”.
+You can click here to read the Skillshare post for yourself.